flashbots/mev-research/README.md

 - [Flashbots Medium publication](https://medium.com/flashbots)
 - [Original Flashbots EthResearch post](https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251)

-A selection of research papers and posts about MEV-related topics can be found [here](resources.md).
+A selection of research papers and posts about MEV-related topics can be found in our [research vault](resources.md).